isaacboentoro/bambangshop/README.md

 We still need DashMap even with a  Singleton pattern, because thread safety alone isn't enough.
 A Singleotn using a regular Mutex<HashMap> would create a bottleneck as only one thread could access the map at a time.
 In a web server handling many requests, DashMap's concurrent access model significantly outperforms a mutex-protected Hashmap.
 The best approach would be to combine the, using a Singleton pattern to manage access to a DashMap.
 #### Reflection Publisher-2
+>In the Model-View Controller (MVC) compound pattern, there is no “Service” and “Repository”.
+Model in MVC covers both data storage and business logic.
+Explain based on your understanding of design principles, why we need to separate “Service” and “Repository” from a Model?

 #### Reflection Publisher-3